More than 80% of us will suffer from haemorrhoids at some point in our lives however many people find the condition embarrassing to talk about.

 • Old age

 • Chronic diarrhoea or constipation

 At The Whiteley Clinic we offer the revolutionary Rafaelo Procedure to treat Haemorrhoids.
-The Rafaelo Procedure is a safe and effective treatment for internal haemorrhoids, using the established technology of radio frequency ablation, it gets to the root cause of the condition.
+The Rafaelo Procedure is a safe and effective treatment for internal haemorrhoids, using the established technology of radio frequency ablation, it importantly gets to the root cause of the condition.

 The Rafaelo Procedure often only takes one 15 minute treatment session and requires minimal post-operative after-care.
-It is a walk-in walk-out procedure meaning there is no need for long hospital stays and patients can get back to their normally daily activities very soon after treatment.
+It is a walk-in walk-out procedure meaning there is no need for long hospital stays and in addition patients can get back to their normally daily activities very soon after treatment.
 Symptoms should also improve almost immediately.